 Age pension (Aposentadoria por idade) mandates the minimum retirement age to be 65 for men and 62 for women.
 Employment may continue.

-This allowance is paid to eligible dependents if the insured is imprisoned and had a monthly income up to BRL 1,364.43 immediately before imprisonment and has at least 24 months of contributions.
+This allowance is paid to eligible dependents if the insured is imprisoned and had a monthly income up to the prescribed limit immediately before imprisonment and has at least 24 months of contributions.

-Both allowances are made from the social security contirbutions.
+Both allowances are made from social security contributions.

 The information contained in this Country Guide is provided for informational purposes only and should not be construed as legal advice on any subject matter.
 The contents of this Country Guide contain general information and may not reflect current legal developments or address your situation.
 You should not act or refrain from acting on the basis of any content included in this Country Guide without seeking the advice or representation of a licensed attorney.
 WorkMotion Software GmbH disclaims all liability for actions you take or fail to take based on any content included in this Country Guide.